psychowood/ng-torrent-ui/README.md

 ### v0.6.5
 - [x] Added Fuzzy search (try to show similar torrents using a guess search: e.g. ignoring episode number and quality suffixes like '1080p').
 This is the default when selecting the direct search button for non-starred torrents.
-- [x] First steps to generalize ng-torrent-ui to be used with other apps besides uTorrent
+- [x] First steps to generalize ng-torrent-ui to be used with other apps besides uTorrent (sorry, live version will break for v < 0.6.5)
 - [x] Minor fixes

 ### v0.6.0